What Makes a Good Doctor Response? A Study on Text-Based Telemedicine: Bibliographical References

-Text-based telemedicine has quickly evolved from a niche offering to a common way people receive care.
+Text-based telemedicine has gradually evolved from a niche offering to a more widely used way of receiving care.
 As more consultations move online, clinicians are increasingly practising medicine in writing.
 They must give clinically sound advice while explaining it clearly, using language that patients can easily understand and act upon.
 This change also introduces expectations that have emerged from other online services, especially regarding transparency and feedback.
 Patients are accustomed to ratings and reviews in other digital services, and many now expect similar indicators when deciding whether to trust a clinician on a telemedicine platform.

 As a result, many telemedicine platforms now collect structured feedback after each consultation (e.g., thumbs up / thumbs down or star ratings, optionally accompanied by free-text comments).
 In contrast to in-person care, where feedback is relatively rare and often informal, online platforms can generate large volumes of explicit evaluations for individual clinicians.